-Figure 22.
-Water Harvesting Bioswale
+Drawing 4: Water Harvesting Bioswale

 Simple modifications to the existing outfalls could provide several benefits.
-Figure 21 Outfall Bioswale, provides a conceptual design of a typical outfall bioswale.
+Drawing 3- Outfall Bioswale, provides a conceptual design of a typical outfall bioswale.
 The general concept of an outfall bioswale is to divert the low flows from the outfall into a newly constructed swale area.
-It is commonly accepted that the majority of the pollutants and trash from these systems is contained in the "first flush," or the first 0.25 inches of runoff.
-The conceptual design includes a sedimentation pond to collect the bulk of the debris, sediment and pollutants exiting the system during these low flows combined with a series of swales to help address the issues discussed above.
+It is commonly accepted that the majority of the pollutants and trash from these systems is contained in the "first flush", that is, the storm water associated with the first 0.25 inches of runoff.
+The conceptual design includes a sediment pond to collect the bulk of the debris, sediment and pollutants exiting the system during these low flows and a series of swales to help address the issues discussed above.

 The swales would be planted with mesic plants and those well adapted to ephemeral conditions to promote biological activity.
-Screening or debris catchment devices, either directly on the outlet of the pipes or a "dam" within the sedimentation pond, could be designed to remove the trash and help the sediment drop out.
+Screening or debris catchment devices, either directly on the outlet of the pipes, or a "dam" within the sedimentation pond, could be designed to remove the trash and help the sediment drop out.
 The configuration presented in the figure also allows for dissipation of the energy and associated erosive potential associated with higher flows.

 Additional erosion protection could be included on a site-specific basis, if needed for the existing flow paths.
-These measures would also serve to emulate some of the well-known benefits of wetlands by removing the contaminants through both biological and hydraulic means (settling) and providing a diverse habitat.
+These measures would also serve to emulate some of the well-known benefits of wetlands by removing the contaminants through both biological and hydraulic means (settling) and providing a diverse habitat.27